We expect to see more frequent extreme bushfires in Australia. So how can we plan ahead?

 Building our bushfire resilience at home and abroad

 Spark is one of many important tools available.
 It is being used by emergency management agencies around Australia including fire services in New South Wales, Queensland, South Australia and Tasmania.
+From 2021, it will form the basis of Spark Operational, a nationally consistent bushfire modelling and prediction tool that will be used by fire and emergency services across Australia, in partnership with the National Council for Fire and Emergency Services.

 But, it’s not just Australia that has to contend with increasingly severe wildfires.
 Chile, the Amazon Rainforest, Sibera and California have recently experienced some of the worst wildfires in history.